 If you want to know more, check my CV and papers below or these Q&A. I also love teaching and talking in general, so don't hesitate e-mailing me if you have any further questions, comments or requests.

 The Early Origins of Birth Order Differences in Children's Outcomes and Parental Behaviour. (w.
 Jee K. Lehmann and Ana Nuevo-Chiquero).
 Early Career Researcher Award prize, AHES.
-Forthcoming at the Journal of Human Resources.
+Journal of Human Resources, Summer 2018 53(3).

 Wheeling into School and Out of Crime: Evidence from Conditioning Driving Licenses to Minimum Academic Requirements. (w.
 Rashmi Barua).
 Interview at the 2017 ASSA Meetings.

 In the Media